-The Contemplative Toolkit for schools Written by Charlie Kerr, Yvonne Morris & Ian Macdonald in a collaborative process between the Education and Mission departments of the Diocese of Oxford will be used across the school from EYFS to Year six.
+'SpaceMakers' is a resource for schools written by the Diocese of Oxford and is used across the school from EYFS to Year six.
 This is to enable Jennett's Park CE Primary school to embrace some of the ancient wisdom of the Christian Tradition via the contemplative pathway of ignition spiritual practices and connect spiritually to themselves and the wider community to promote well-being, flourishing and positive mental health.
-The toolkit will enable the 'growing faith agenda' to allow for positive relationships between church communities, school and communities.
+'Spacemakers' is accessible to all faiths and worldviews to assist children in navigating the world around them.
 Pupils will foster the tools, techniques and experiences to hopefully pass on to their families and wider community.
-There are five exercises to engage in over the school week to transform pupils and staff into a sense of calm and school culture and ethos.
-The design of the toolkit is as follows: Design
+'Spacemakers' include five contemplative practices to engage in over the school week to transform pupils and staff into a sense of calm and school culture and ethos.

+The design of the toolkit is as follows: